Could wheelchair-friendly tiny houses be a “big” option for people with disabilities?

 As a frequent traveler with a disability, I have longed to be able to take wheelchair accessibility with me wherever I go.
 I purchased a used RV about 10 years ago, but for various reasons, it didn’t work out and I sold it at a considerable loss.
 But I knew that with the right setup, it would have been great for me — and a couple years later, I regretted having sold it, even with its problems.
 In 2014, I was the victim of a home invasion robbery and had to move suddenly for safety reasons.
 A big factor in deciding where to go was being able to stay with a relative who had an accessible home, but it was in a place where I didn’t want to live.
 I was lucky to have that person and that place, but I ended up staying in the area, only to realize that, as I suspected, it really isn’t for me.

 My choices were limited by my need for accessibility, and I want to change that.
 I don’t want to get stuck where I am.
-I need more flexibility to move wherever life takes me.
-I need one house that can move with me and meet my needs for life.
-I need a tiny house.
+I need more flexibility to move wherever life takes me, and that led me to look at wheelchair accessible tiny houses.